 Negligence is typically the basis of a truck accident claim.
 Negligence can be characterized as the failure of a truck driver to do something they should have done.
 When this causes a bodily injury, the responsible party may be liable for damages.

-Every truck accident case is unique, so it is important to consult a Portsmouth, Virginia truck wreck lawyer about issues of liability.
-An attorney could investigate the claim and work to pinpoint the appropriate liable parties.
+Every truck accident case is unique, so it is important to consult a Portsmouth, Virginia lawyer about issues of liability.
+An attorney could prepare a claim following a 18-wheeler accident and work to pinpoint the appropriate liable parties.

 Filing Deadlines for a Truck Wreck

 Even if the truck accident happened recently, it is important to keep the statute of limitations in mind.
 The statute of limitations sets the deadline for filing an injury lawsuit.
-In Virginia, truck accident victims have a day less than two years to file a personal injury lawsuit.
+In Virginia, those injured a tractor-trailer accident have a day less than two years to file a personal injury lawsuit.
 The two years generally begins to start with the date of the accident.

 Talk with a Portsmouth, VA Truck Accident Attorney Today

 Delays can be detrimental to a truck accident case.
 Not only is time running out on the statute of limitations, but it also gets more difficult to find key witnesses and evidence the longer you wait.

 A Portsmouth, Virginia truck accident lawyer could fight tirelessly to get your claim resolved.
 You likely have questions and concerns about pursuing a personal injury claim, but you do not have to navigate the legal process alone.
 Call Cooper Hurley Injury Lawyers for a free consultation to discuss your options.
 We can come to you or meet you at our local client meeting location.